Archive for February, 2008

 A user at forum.keypublishing.co.uk is reporting, that on 02/23/08 an American Airlines Boeing 767-323/ER (N386AA) did an Ermergency Landing at Manchester (UK).

-The plane had lost all the fluid from the centre hydraulic system, therefore it landed without flaps and spoilers.
-Upon landing the bay doors were hanging open and she suffered a rather hard landing, resulting in two blown tyre’s.
-According to the source, she’d also had her brakes cease up due to the hard braking from the landing.
+The plane had lost all fluids from the centre hydraulic system, therefore it landed without flaps and spoilers.
+Upon landing the bay doors were opened and she suffered a rather hard landing, resulting in two blown tyres.
+According to the source, the brakes overheated due to hard braking.

 American Airlines Boeing 767-323/ER (N386AA) Emergency Landing Manchester